ontio/ontology-smartcontract/smart-contract-tutorial/Smart_Contract_Invocation.md

 We have multiple ways to send transaction:

-1. Send a transaction via the rpc interface
+1. Send a transaction via the RPC interface
-2. Send a transactions via the restful interface
+2. Send a transaction via the RESTful interface
-3. Send a transactions via the websocket
+3. Send a transaction via the WebSocket

-Sending a transaction through the rpc and restful interfaces, the result returned is the status of the transaction and the transaction hash;
+Sending a transaction through the RPC and RESTful interfaces, the result returned is the status of the transaction and the transaction hash.

-Sending a transaction through websocket, if the contract method has event pushes, it can listen for pushed messages, which are usually the result of contract execution.
+Sending a transaction through WebSocket, if the contract method has event pushes, it can listen for pushed messages, which are usually the result of contract execution.

 We can also send a pre-executed transaction to the blockchain through the above interface.
 Pre-execution means that the transaction only runs on the node that received the transaction, and the result of the execution can be obtained directly from this node instead of result after blockchain consensus.
 By pre-executing the transaction, it can easily verify whether the transaction is constructed correctly and the gas is expected to consume.

-We use the restful interface of the TS SDK as an example to show how to send a transaction.
+We use the RESTful interface of the TS SDK as an example to show how to send a transaction.

 ````
 import {RestClient} from 'Ont'